SSRIs and SNRIs

 Written by Megan Boucher

-This article focuses on SSRIs and SNRIs, outlining their mechanism of action, cautions, contraindications, side effects, and clinically significant interactions.
+This article focuses on SSRIs and SNRIs, exploring their mechanism of action, key cautions and contraindications, adverse effects, clinically significant drug interactions, and considerations around withdrawal.
+Understanding these principles is essential for safe prescribing and effective patient counselling

 Mechanism of Action

-Depression is linked to low levels of serotonin, noradrenaline, and dopamine in the brain.
+Depression is linked to low levels of serotonin (5-hydroxytrypamine), noradrenaline, and dopamine in the brain.

-SSRIs and SNRIs inhibit presynaptic reuptake of neurotransmitters greater neurotransmitter availability at the postsynaptic neuron enhanced neurotransmission in mood-regulating pathways.
+SSRIs and SNRIs inhibit presynaptic reuptake of neurotransmitters leading to greater neurotransmitter availability at the postsynaptic neuron and thus enhanced neurotransmission in mood-regulating pathways.
+Vortioxetine is a newer SSRI which also demonstrates partial agonist activity at 5HT-1a and 5HT-1b receptors and is an antagonist at other 5HT receptors such as 3a.
+Sertraline is also a weak inhibitor of dopamine reuptake.

 Class Primary Action Secondary Effects Examples Indications